-‘Real Housewives Of New York’ Bethenny Frankel Talks Parenting And Daughter Bryn
+#RHONY Bethenny Boasts She Goes Without A Nanny

 “My daughter’s extremely strong-willed and sassy and funny and likes to beat a joke into the ground.
 Which makes me realize that’s my kid.”

-And while most Real Housewives have nannies to help manage child care, Frankel boasts that when Bryn is with her, there are no nannies around, and Bethenny does it all herself.
+And while most Real Housewives stars have nannies to help manage child care, Frankel boasts that when Bryn is with her, there are no nannies around, and Bethenny does it all herself.

 “When I am with my daughter, I’m 100 percent with her.
 So when I work, I work.
 And when I’m with my child, I’m with my child.
 I spend a lot of intense time alone with my kid.”

-It seems that the star of Real Housewives of New York, Bethenny Frankel is likely trying to do everything different than her own mother, Bernadette Birk did.
+It seems that Real Housewives of New York star Bethenny Frankel is likely trying to do everything different than her own mother, Bernadette Birk.
 Bethenny has spoken out publicly about the abuse she suffered at the hands of her mother, and at this time, she chooses to have nothing to do with her.

-Bethenny Frankel has also made it a point not to allow Birk to have any contact with daughter Bryn because, in Frankel’s opinion, her mother is toxic.
+Bethenny Frankel has also made it a point not to allow Birk to have any contact with her daughter because, in Frankel’s opinion, her mother is toxic.

 RELATED REAL HOUSEWIVES REPORTS BY INQUISITR